An introduction to food rescue

 Representing the key players in the network.

-Narrowing down our scope, we selected Ballard Food Bank to base our case study on since it contained interesting connections with various retails, organizations, and recipients.
+Narrowing down our scope, we selected Ballard Food Bank to base our case study on since it contained interesting connections with various retailers, organizations, and recipients.
 We created character illustrations for each key player to easily map out these entities within the large system:

 Storyboarding the challenges in the food rescue network